Take your writing to the next level

 3. Developmental Report

-This will include a detailed Editorial Report of at least 2500 words and will also address any specific questions you have on your manuscript.
+This will include a full Editorial Report and will also address any specific questions you have on your manuscript.
 My report headings will include Overview, Concept and Genre, Narrative (point of view and style), Characters, Dialogue, Suspense and Pace, and Structure.

 In the manuscript comments, there will be a focus on major plot points, and especially the beginning and the end of the novel.
 Comments are intended to add specificity to major issues covered in the report, and also may point to minor details.
 This service also allows for email discussion on the issues raised, for a period of three weeks after the report has been delivered.

-These services do not include line editing or proofreading
+These services do not include copy editing or proofreading

 First three chapters, up to ten thousand words, and a single page synopsis.